pantheon-systems/documentation/source/content/guides/drupal-8-commerce.md

 ## Before You Begin

-This process uses Composer to manage modules and dependencies.
+Although this process uses Composer to manage modules and dependencies, Composer is not required by default.
 Before proceeding, you may wish to consult the following docs:

 - [Composer Fundamentals and Workflows](/guides/composer)
 - [Build Tools](/guides/build-tools)